-Steve, born and raised just north of Pittsburgh, moved to Florida in 2004 and currently resides in Edgewater.
+Steve, born and raised just north of Pittsburgh, moved to Florida in 2004 and resides in New Smyrna Beach.
 He graduated from the Pittsburgh Institute of Mortuary Science and was a funeral director in central Pennsylvania before moving to Florida.

-An avid outdoorsman, Steve spends most of his spare time fishing, camping, enjoying the river and the beach and spending time with his family.
+An avid outdoorsman, Steve enjoys riding his motorcycle, fishing, camping, enjoying the river, the beach and spending time with his son.

 Born and raised in Philadelphia PA, Meg graduated from Mercer County Community College in New Jersey where she received a Degree in Mortuary Science in 1995, after graduating she moved to Florida to begin her career in the funeral industry.

 Meg married her husband Barry in 1996 and moved to this area in 2003, where she enjoys the outdoors especially swimming and riding her motorcycle.
-She joined the Settle-Wilder family in March of 2013 and hopes to make New Smyrna Beach her home one day.
+She joined the Settle-Wilder family in March of 2013.